D3Brooksster/reactlyve-backend/README.md

 CLOUDINARY_API_KEY=your_cloudinary_api_key
 CLOUDINARY_API_SECRET=your_cloudinary_api_secret

-# URL for Cloudinary to POST moderation results
+# Optional URL for Cloudinary to POST moderation results
+# (leave unset if you rely on a global webhook in your Cloudinary account)
 CLOUDINARY_NOTIFICATION_URL=http://localhost:3000/api/webhooks/cloudinary

-# This must be a publicly accessible URL.
-If Cloudinary can't reach it, no
+# If you provide this, it must be publicly accessible.
+Check the Cloudinary
-# moderation callbacks will be delivered.
-When debugging, check your Cloudinary
-# console for failed webhook attempts and ensure the value printed at startup
+# dashboard for failed webhook attempts when debugging callbacks.
-# matches the URL you expect.

 # Cloudinary's AWS Rekognition add-on handles moderation, so no additional AWS keys are required